SRainGit/CAE-LO/README.md

 Now, only the evaluation data and some demos are published.
 The source code will be here until our paper is accepted.
+Generated interest points and features for sequence 00 and 01 can be found in [GoogleDrive](https://drive.google.com/open?id=1MATZrnTgBXeKmaIyC-x5dRHrZ6hX9Hl0).